+Registration is now opened for TrawlerFest-Seattle.
 After many years in outlying port cities, TrawlerFest for the Pacific Nortwest is returning to Seattle with an in-water boat show and seminar series designed to make cruising easier, safer and more fun.
-Mark your calendar: The dates are April 23-27 at Bell Harbor Marina in the city’s remarkable downtown.
+We're expecting dozens of cruising craft on the docks at Bell Harbor Marina.

 Seattle’s weather is famously wet, but by the end of April the average high temperatures have moved into the 60s.
 The peak tourism season is still months away so hotels, venues and attractions are less crowded.
 Flowers are in bloom.
 We naturally pitch our Florida event as a vacation opportunity.
 Seattle should be no different.
 This is an opportunity for trawler enthusiasts to enjoy a unique American city while they shop for a boat and expand their cruising knowledge.

 James Beard-awarded (and nominated) Chefs: It is foolish to try to compile a comprehensive list of the best chefs in downtown Seattle, but we're here to point you in a few directions.
 Here are a few names to consider in preparing a list of the up-and-coming - plus the already established - luminaries in the local culinary arts scene.
 Tom Douglas, Ethan Stowell, Renee Erickson, are a few of the primary movers and shakers who have established reputations with a number of restaurants around town.
 New this year, is James Beard-winning "Best Chef in the Northwest" Edouardo Jordan and his "Best New Restaurant in America"-winning restaurant, JuneBaby (junebabyseattle.com).
 Not all of these spots will be at the doorstep of TrawlerFest's waterfront festivities, but most are within reach either by foot or a fairly short Uber ride away.